Sublimation on Glass: A Luxury Packaging Guide

 How It Works

-A design is digitally printed onto a carrier film using sublimation inks.
-The film is wrapped around the glass object — a perfume bottle, flacon, spirits bottle or candle jar.
-Heat and vacuum pressure then transfer the ink from the film into the glass surface.
-The ink sublimates, bonding at a molecular level.
-The result is a permanent, full-colour, 360-degree decoration.
+The artwork is digitally printed using sublimation inks and transferred onto the primed glass surface — a perfume bottle, flacon, spirits bottle or candle jar.
+Heat and pressure cause the ink to sublimate, penetrating and bonding with the primer layer — not the glass itself.
+The result is a permanent, full-colour, 360-degree decoration with durability comparable to standard coating techniques.

 Supported Substrates